slayer6409/Emergency-Dice-Updated/README.md

 * Spawns Teleporter traps and makes all Teleporter traps move around (Needs LethalThings)
 * Makes your head spin
 * Spawns a bunch of hoarding bugs outside
+* Teleports everyone and every enemy back to the ship
+* Removes the Terminal

 ### Awful